1982 British Army Gazelle friendly fire incident: Investigations

 The crew's bodies were initially examined by senior medical officer, Surgeon-Captain Richard "Rick" Jolly of the Royal Navy.
 The helicopter's wreckage was inspected on-site, but the British were unable to determine if it had been destroyed by Cardiff's missiles or by Argentine fire.
 This uncertainty prompted the decision not to hold a board of inquiry, and XX377 was declared "lost in action".
-It was surmised that, if the relatives of the deceased were told that the Gazelle might have been lost to friendly fire, it would add to their grief.
+It was surmised that, if the relatives of the dead were told that the Gazelle might have been lost to friendly fire, it would add to their grief.
 After the war, missile fragments found in the wreckage were taken to the British government's aviation research facility at RAE Farnborough for analysis.
 The scientific tests concluded that the fragments were not from a British Sea Dart missile, despite a Sea Dart casing later being found "several hundred yards" away from the wreckage.

-In December 1982 an inquest was held by a Southampton coroner into the death of Lance Corporal Cockton after his body was repatriated to the UK.
+In December 1982 an inquest was held by a Southampton coroner into the death of Cockton after his body was repatriated to the UK.
 Based on RAE Farnborough's test results, the Army Air Corps submitted evidence stating that the analysis of the warhead fragments found in the wreckage indicated that the helicopter had been destroyed by a type of anti-aircraft missile "known to have been in the possession of the enemy".
 The test results were reviewed in November 1985 and determined that there could be "no definitive conclusion as to the exact source of the missile fragments recovered from the crash site".
 In June 1986, John Stanley, the Minister of State for the Armed Forces, announced in his written answers to the House of Commons: "the [Southampton] coroner has been informed accordingly."